Dexamphetamine

 Withdrawal

-If the recommended dose is taken, no withdrawal effect should occur.
-Some children stop taking the medication on the weekends and school holidays and do not experience any adverse effects.5
+Most people don’t experience withdrawal effects after stopping if the recommended dose is taken.
+Some children stop taking the medication on the weekends and school holidays and do not experience any adverse effects.8

 If your use of dexamphetamine is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.